hugopendlebury/gribtoarrow/readme.md

 ## Goal

-GribToArrow is a C / C++ project which using C++20 and creates a python module to simplify working with files in the Grib Format.
+GribToArrow is a C / C++ project which uses C++20 and creates a python module to simplify working with files in the Grib Format.

 Under the hood it uses the ECMWF eccodes library.
 This is wrapped in C++ and exposed to python via the library pybind11 and apache arrow.